canonical/ubuntu-desktop-provision/docs/CONTRIBUTING.md

+(contribute)=

 # Contributing to Ubuntu Desktop Provision

 A big welcome and thank you for considering contributing to Ubuntu Desktop Provision and Ubuntu!
 It’s people like you that make it a reality for users in our community.

 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.
 It also communicates that you agree to respect the time of the developers managing and developing this project.
-In return, we will reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.
+In return, we will reciprocate that respect by addressing your issue, assessing changes, and helping you finalise your pull requests.

 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.

 ## Quicklinks